 Guide to Coldcard Passphrase Setup with Sparrow Wallet

 A stolen seed phrase could wipe out your Bitcoin.
-A coldcard passphrase adds another layer of security.
+A passphrase adds another layer of security.

 How Passphrases Work with Coldcard